As the forests of Scotland revive, Jim Crumley reckons its about time a former resident deserves a billet

-At the heart of all this commendable endeavour is an organisation with a purity of purpose that does my heart good, that promotes a vision which, if I had my way, would underpin all conservation endeavours.
-Trees for Life, the Findhorn-based conservation charity led by the infectiously enthusiastic Alan Watson Featherstone, and whose flagship project is its own 10,000-acre Dundreggan Conservation Estate in Glen Morriston, has a mission statement with an almost sublime simplicity.
+At the heart of all this commendable endeavour is an organisation with a purity of purpose that does my heart good.
+It promotes a vision which, if I had my way, would underpin all conservation endeavours.
+Trees for Life is a Findhorn-based conservation charity led by the infectiously enthusiastic Alan Watson Featherstone.
+Their flagship project is its own 10,000-acre Dundreggan Conservation Estate in Glen Morriston, has a mission statement with an almost sublime simplicity.
 You will find it on their website, which you may have gathered is the one that set free my lynx train of thought:

 “Our vision is to restore a wild forest which is there for its own sake, as a home for wildlife and to fulfil the ecological function necessary for the wellbeing of the land itself.”

 There is nothing populist there to appease those who think that every conservation endeavour must have a trade-off in tourism or economic sustainability or politics.
 The critical words are “which is there for its own sake”.
 This acknowledgement that the land has rights of its own and that attending to these should be conservation’s first and last priority is a glorious breath of fresh Highland air.